uchicago-cs/cmsc22000/website/content/labs/advanced-git.md

 1. Create and check out a branch called ``CNETID/add-to-names`` (or similar, as long as it starts with your CNetID)
 2. Edit the `README.md` file to add your name, and create a commit with that change.
-3. Push your branch to GitHub
+3. Push your branch to GitHub.
+Git may helpfully provide you with a URL to create a pull request; ignore this for now, although you're welcome to use that direct URL in the future.

 Now, go to the repository on GitHub (https://github.com/cmsc22000-labs/2020-names).
 It should actually show that you've pushed a branch recently, and there will be a green